sgmagic89/futurecrypto/readme.txt

 SUPPORT:

 Since INIFINITY is distributed for free, support is not offered.
-INFINITY is coded according to current web standards and we did our best to make the template easy to use and modify.
+Future Crypto is coded according to current web standards and we did our best to make the template easy to use and modify.
 If you have minimum web development experience, you can easily modify the template.
 However, If you're still new to HTML and CSS, I suggest that you visit the